aneasystone/github-trending/README.md

 ## Java

+* 【2023-02-06】[MinaMichita / AntiAntiDefraud](https://github.com/MinaMichita/AntiAntiDefraud) - Stop uploading my installed app list!
+Miui!
+* 【2023-02-06】[AntiCope / meteor-rejects](https://github.com/AntiCope/meteor-rejects) - An addon to Meteor Client with features that won't be added to Meteor.
+Because they were either rejected or are ports from other clients.
 * 【2023-02-05】[tom-mohr / particle-life-app](https://github.com/tom-mohr/particle-life-app) - 🦠A GUI for Particle Life, a particle system showing life-like behaviour
 * 【2023-02-05】[quickmsg / smqtt](https://github.com/quickmsg/smqtt) - 一款支持千万级设备接入的开源MQTT broker(基于reactor-netty实现高性能的、可扩展、支持集群）
 * 【2023-02-04】[apache / linkis](https://github.com/apache/linkis) - Apache Linkis builds a computation middleware layer to facilitate connection, governance and orchestration between the upper applications and the underlying data engines.